zerasul/mdbook_en/9Sprites/sprites.md

 As we can see in the previous image, it is composed of 5 animations of 3 Frames each.
 We observe that for SGDK, the first animation is number 0.
 So we always have to take this into account to change animation when necessary.
 This also applies to the Frames; so the first Frame of an animation is number 0.

 Finally, as we have seen when importing Sprite resources with _rescomp_, we can define the speed of animation change through a number.
-This number is manipulable and therefore, we can use it; it is always important to know that more time, minus change; thats means if we add more time the animation change is more faster.
+This number is manipulable and therefore, we can use it; it is always important to know that more time, minus change; that means if we add more time the animation change is faster.
 That is to say that the value of 1 indicates that the animation will be changed in each frame, therefore, it would be 50/60 times per second.

 ## Example With Sprites in SGDK